 6. Who might we share your information with?

-We are committed to protecting your data and therefore it will never be disclosed or sold to external organisations other than those acting as agents and data processors carrying out work on our behalf.
+We are committed to protecting your data and therefore it will never be sold to external organisations and will only be disclosed to those acting as agents and data processors carrying out work on our behalf.
 Where we enter into a relationship with an external party, any such arrangements will be subject to a formal agreement between The Prince’s Trust and that organisation to protect the security of your data.
 They only act under our instructions and we maintain full responsibility for your data.

 Third Parties may include:

-- Suppliers who send out communications on our behalf, such as invitations to our events, for example, email companies like SmartFocus
+- Suppliers who send out communications on our behalf, such as invitations to our events, for example, email companies like DotDigital;

-- Our delivery partners within the UK or abroad to enable is to deliver our programmes effectively.
+- Our delivery partners within the UK or abroad to enable us to deliver our programmes effectively.

 7. How to access, correct or delete your information

 If you do not want to receive any further information about The Prince’s Trust and would like us to remove your name from our mailing list, please contact us to let us know.
-Please address all your requests to our Data Protection Officer (Data.email@example.com) or write to the Data Protection Officer, The Prince's Trust, Prince's Trust House, 9 Eldon Street, London EC2M 7LS.
+Please address all your requests, by email or mail, to our Data Protection Officer.
 To help us locate any personal information about you (or in case we need to get in touch with you to obtain further information to help us locate your records) please include your full name, address and telephone number with your request.

 With this cookie data, we use Thunderhead’s ONE Engagement Hub to analyse and provide a better experience for our visitors.